Buying Tax Lien Properties And Homes

 As a homeowner, you'll be faced with property taxes levied by the county each year.
 The average American household pays well over $2,000 in property taxes each year.
 With that, it's clear to see how this expense could become a burden to a family's budget.

 If the homeowner cannot pay their property taxes, then the county will typically sell a tax lien to cover the expenses of the local government.
-At that point, investors have the opportunity to buy a tax lien property.
+At that point, real estate investors have the opportunity to buy a tax lien property.

 A tax lien property has a legal claim against it due to unpaid property taxes.
 When a property has a tax lien, it cannot be sold or refinanced until the taxes are paid and the lien is discharged.